-There are many items that you may find useful during the Girls State session.
-Here is a link to some Packing Guidelines.
+There are many items that you may find useful during the Nevada Girls State session.
+Here’s what we suggest:

 Can I bring food?

 No. We promise to feed you three meals a day, so you won’t need to bring any food.
 Also, we do not allow delegates to keep food in their cabins because it attracts insects and animals.

 Will there be a store?
 What will be available?
 How much do things cost?

 What are the rooms like?

 The rooms are fairly basic.
 They contain 7-10 sets of bunk beds and nothing else, so you will need to bring your own bedding.
 We suggest a fitted sheet for a twin size mattress, a sleeping bag, and an extra warm blanket, as it can get cold at night.
 Only one of the buildings has carpeted floors, so we also suggest bringing a pair of slippers for the mornings and evenings.

 How much sleep can I expect to get?